scaje/Contam_study_AJE/README.md

 * 'NatVentOnly/Extract_AJE' to set up the natural ventialtion rates which are exported from CONTAM.
 * 'IZFlows_AJE.py' to set up the inter-zonal flow and natural ventilation values imported from CONTAM.
 * 'SE_Conc_eqns_AJE.py' contains the odes for the concentration transport system, and the suscpetible-exposed model which are solved in the code.
-* 'Contam_sim/IZFlows.csv' contains the inter-flow rates which should be set as the defined filepath in each of the above scripts to extract the results from the contam simulation.
+* 'Contam_sim/IZFlows.csv' contains the inter-flow rates and natural ventilation rates which should be set as the defined filepath in each of the above scripts to extract the results from the contam simulation.
-* 'geom_code_AJE.py' contains the code to plot the heatmap for the output results.
+* 'geom_code_AJE.py' contains the code to plot the heat map for the output results.
+This script requires a file path to the image of the required geometry, in this case a 12-zone hospital ward found in '12zone_geom.png'.